 How many psychotherapy sessions will I need?

 The number of sessions you need depends on many factors, including the difficulties you are experiencing, the intensity and severity of those and how long you have had them for, your motivation to change and whether you are able and willing to carry out practice between sessions.
-Usually, clients have between 8 and 20 counselling sessions, though some clients choose to continue working with me for longer.
+Usually, clients have between 8 and 20 counselling sessions, though some clients choose to continue working with me for longer, especially if they are seeking long-term, lasting change.

 What happens in psychotherapy sessions?